 “If only,” she said.
 “I mean, this is so beautiful.
 And she deserves it, I’m not saying she doesn’t.
 But why do you think some people get happy endings and others don’t?”

 “Oh, hell if I know.
-Sorry, I just work here.”
+Sorry, I was just fixing the lights.”

 Jordan had a worried look of having done something wrong, and which made Maria smile.
 Made her heart ache just a little more.
 He was no philosopher, and she didn’t need him to be.
 He was thoughtful and generous and usually aloof.
 But the way he stopped, really heard her, that slight raise in his eyebrow that said he cared in ways he couldn’t put words to, it meant everything to her.
 It was one of the few things she cherished in this life.